jlhags/jlhags.github.io/content/post/beginning-programming-lesson-03.md

 Here we say the new type is a struct with Width and Length as components, called fields, of it.
 Both will be `int` values.

 ## Declaring and Using Structs
-Now that the rectangle type is defined, we can utilize it as noted in first line of function main:
+Now that the `rectangle` type is defined, we can utilize it as noted in first line of function main:
 ```go
 rect := rectangle{Length: 4, Width: 5}
 ```
-`rect` will be a rectangle with a Length of 4 and a Width or 5.
-If we wanted to specifically look at an individual component/field like Width, you could do so by using `rect.Width`.
+`rect` will be a rectangle with a Length of 4 and a Width of 5.
+If we wanted to specifically look at an individual component/field like `Width`, you could do so by using `rect.Width`.
 What if we wanted to know / keep track of the rectangle's area.
 We could add a field to the struct to store it, but that would require the user of the struct to calculate it and keep it up to date.
-We can create special functions that are specific to a struct called methods
+We can create special functions that are specific to a struct called methods.

 ## Methods
-Methods are functions that are used on structs and have access to the calling variables fields.
-Going back to the rectangle and its area, we could create a method called Area that calculates the area and returns it back:
+Methods are functions that are used on structs and have access to the calling variables fields and other methods.
+Going back to the rectangle and its area, we could create a method called `Area` that calculates the area and returns it back:
 ```go
 func (r rectangle) Area() int {
 	return r.Length * r.Width